infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 ---
 title: Modifying blocks - Color Theme
-description: Step-by-step guide how to modify and expand functionality of existing blocks.
+description: Step-by-step guide on how to modify and expand the functionality of existing blocks.
 slug: modifying-blocks-color-theme
 authors: iobrado
 date: 2022-03-21